caotic123/PomPom-Language/progress/type-rules.md

 may normalize only as far as a rule needs.
 Core SUB Rules 3–4 assume only beta-eta comparison (`T_βη`); the further computation rules are PomPom conversion policy and must be shown type-preserving.
-The subtyping paper's `φ` pruning is adopted as the **default**: `≡` is `≡βηφ`, the smallest congruence containing the relation above modulo Eq-φ (§7), and the checking rule is the paper's Conversionφ.
-A label is pruned only on positive evidence that its instantiated payload description is uninhabited — the conservative `AGAINST` analog of §7 — and a stuck description or index never prunes.
+The subtyping paper's optional `φ` pruning is implemented by the typed signature-subtyping rule in §7.
+A label is pruned only on positive evidence that its instantiated payload description is uninhabited—the conservative `AGAINST` analog of §7—and a stuck description or index never prunes.

 ## 2. Enumerations